 Some types of instruments can be in either passive or active types.
 Microscopes can be passively viewing or, like an electron microscope, they can actively view.
 Sonar on ships and submarines can do the same, passively listening for other vessels or sending out a “ping” to listen for the echo.

 But when talking about active or passive recreational uses, what is being referred to?
 How can one activity be referred to as “active use” and a seemingly similar activity be referred to as “passive use”.
 How does this understanding of active and passive recreational use affect mountain biking in urban areas?

-The first thing that must be understood is that there is not a nationally accepted or a federal definition for active and passive recreation uses.
+The first thing that must be understood is that there is not a nationally accepted definition for active and passive recreation uses within the various states and municipalities thereof.
 This means for your local city or area, there might be some slight differences.

 Here is the definition (in whole) from a legal dictionary about what is passive use:

 A passive recreation area is generally an undeveloped space or environmentally sensitive area that requires minimal development.
 Entities such as a parks department may maintain passive recreation areas for the health and well-being of the public and for the preservation of wildlife and the environment.
 The quality of the environment and "naturalness" of an area is the focus of the recreational experience in a passive recreation area.

 As you can see, there is squish in this definition.
 In fact, it uses a broad definition that one community has to illustrate exactly how large that passive recreational use umbrella could get.
 It doesn’t mean every community has a definition that broad, it just means that definitions can be that broad.

 If the states and cities of America do not have a specific definition of active and passive uses, does the federal government?
 Yes, it does, but in an unlikely location: within the definitions of the Environmental Protection Agency (EPA).